Balurc/data_eng_zoomcamp/week3_data_warehouse/README.md

 ## Integrating BigQuery with Airflow

 Here are the steps to create BigQuery tables (external & partitioned) from the parquet files in our GCS (ingested last week).
+You can find the codes <a href="https://github.com/Balurc/data_eng_zoomcamp/tree/main/week3_data_warehouse/airflow" target="_blank">here</a>.

 1. Copy and create the following folders and files from week 2 course to your week 3 directory in a folder named `airflow`:
     - Copy dags folder and `data_ingestion_gcs_dag.py` file.